leandrotiburske/nextflow_studies/Introduction/README.md

 # *Hello, world!* script

-The `hello.nf` is a Nextflow script that displays "HELLO WORLD" on-screen.
+`hello.nf` is a Nextflow script that displays "HELLO WORLD" on-screen.

 Let's analyze it line-by-line: